The Tds Charitable Foundation

 Application Success Factors

-The Foundation states it is “always looking for exciting and innovative suggestions, proposals and projects” from organizations working within the private rented sector.
+The Foundation states it is “always looking for exciting and innovative suggestions, proposals and projects” from organisations working within the private rented sector.

 What the Foundation values:

-• Innovation and originality: The Foundation specifically seeks “exciting and innovative” proposals and has created an Innovation Stream to support unique approaches
+• Innovation and originality: The Foundation specifically seeks “exciting and innovative” proposals and approaches

 • Clear educational focus: Projects must demonstrate how they will promote knowledge of rights, responsibilities, and obligations

-• Sector alignment: Strong understanding of PRS challenges and how the project addresses them
+• Practical implementation: Strong understanding of PRS challenges and clear delivery plans

 Key Takeaways for Grant Writers